dougeby/IntuneDocs/intune/reports-changelog.md

 ## 1812
 _Released December 2018_

-### Enrollment Failure Collection Released to v1.0
+### Enrollment Activities Collection Released to v1.0

-The Enrollment Failure collection is now available in v1.0.
+The Enrollment Activities collection is now available in v1.0.
 You can use this collection to understand enrollment failure volume and trends in your environment.
 For more information, see [enrollmentActivities](intune-data-warehouse-collections.md#enrollmentactivities), [enrollmentEventStatuses](intune-data-warehouse-collections.md#enrollmenteventstatuses), [enrollmentFailureCategories](intune-data-warehouse-collections.md#enrollmentfailurecategories), and [enrollmentFailureReasons](intune-data-warehouse-collections.md#enrollmentfailurereasons).

 ## 1808
 _Released August 2018_